Easy Black Suit Halloween Costumes for Guys

-The black suit is something that you’ll wear for than one occasion, so if you don’t already have one, buying one now isn’t a bad idea.
+The black suit, or even better, a tuxedo(!), is something that you’ll wear for than one occasion, so if you don’t already have one, buying one now isn’t a bad idea.

 Get into character: Refuse to drink anything that’s not a martini, shaken, not stirred.